By using this site, you agree to the Privacy Policy and Terms of Use.

 How do I keep Cinnamon Spread from separating on hot toast?

-Separation is usually from butter that was too warm during mixing (nearly melted) or toast that’s extremely hot.
-Use cool-soft butter and skip the microwave for softening.
+Separation happens when butter was too warm during mixing or toast is too hot.
+Use cool-soft butter and spread onto toast that has cooled 30–60 seconds after toasting.

 Is Cinnamon Spread the same as cinnamon butter?

-They’re closely related.
-Many cinnamon butter recipes use powdered sugar (smoother, more “frosting-like”) or extra flavorings.
-This version uses granulated sugar for a classic cinnamon-toast profile and a slightly more crystalline bite.
+They are closely related.
+Cinnamon butter recipes sometimes use powdered sugar for a smoother, frosting-like result or include extra flavorings; this recipe uses granulated sugar for a classic, slightly crystalline bite.

 How long does Cinnamon Spread last in the fridge?

-Use a clean knife each time; crumbs and moisture shorten shelf life.
+Stored in an airtight container, it keeps 7–10 days at optimal quality.
+Use a clean knife each time to avoid introducing crumbs or moisture which shorten shelf life.

 See also: Cinnamon Spread